 Which Are The Right Weapons To Use for Hog Hunting?

 The forehead of certain boar species is layered with a thick bone while in older boars the forehead has a bony ridge.
 This presents the problem of a bullet being lodged in the sinuses and not reaching the brain.
 To ensure that the bullet penetrates to the brain, ensure you are using a shotgun.

 A .22 caliber rifle might prove ineffective in penetrating a boar’s forehead.
 Thus, instead of using a .22 rifle, I recommend using a 12, 16 or 20 bore shotgun.
 To get a hog shotgun kill shot aim for either the animal’s eye or behind its ear.
 Also, the muzzle of the gun should be held five to 25 cm away from the animal’s head.
-You can use best 22lr scope for the precise target.
+You can use best scopes for AR 10 rifle for the precise target.

 Where To Shoot Hog Hunting With AR 15